mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ![hugo start page](image1.png)

-### Thing We Did
+### What We Did

 By adding the Blowfish git submodule to our system, we ended up with a sub-directory called `themes/blowfish`.
-Do not edit files directly in the `themes/blowfish/` directory.
+Consider this a **read only** directory.
+You do not want to edit files directly in the `themes/blowfish/` directory.

-When Hugo is looking for the files it needs, it will first look in _your_ files, which is pretty much everything but your themes directory.
-If it can't find the file it needs, it will then lookup that file in your configured theme.
-You can think of your theme as basically your default source for all files.
+When Hugo is looking for a file it needs, it will first look in _your_ files, which is pretty much everything but your themes directory.
+If Hugo can't find the file it needs, it will then search for that file in your configured theme files.
+This is what we did when we edited hugo.toml.

-When we ran the command `hugo server` we asked Hugo to launch a basic webserver, dynamically generate the static files it needs and then server them on port 1313.
+When we ran the command `hugo server` we asked Hugo to launch a basic webserver suitable for development and dynamically generate the static files needed to serve your blog on port 1313.
 As you might imagine, there are a lot of options available - well documented on the [Hugo Documentation Site - Hugo server](https://gohugo.io/commands/hugo_server/). **Spoilers** To actaully build your site for production, the command is even shorter `hugo`.

 And that's all it takes to set up a bare bones Hugo Server with a custom  themes.
 Let's create our first blog post.

 ## First Blog Post

-In the documentation you will see there are many options for how you can set up your files for blog posts.
-To get started, let's keep it simple and leave enough flexibility for later.
+In the documentation you will see there are many options for how you can set up your files for your blog.
+To get started, let's keep it as simple as possible and leave deep customisations for later.

 ### Hello World